-I love sugar cookies, but after constantly making sugar cookies and decorating them for various holidays, I get a little tired of them.
-Over the past year, I have been experimenting with different flavors to help spice up the traditional sugar cookies: vanilla sugar cookies, cinnamon sugar cookies, you name it.
-The winning recipe that I’ve landed on so far is an almond sugar cookie that is to die for.
+Over the past year, I have been experimenting with different flavors to help spice up traditional sugar cookies: vanilla sugar cookies, cinnamon sugar cookies, you name it.
+The winning recipe that I’ve landed on so far is these almond sugar cookies that are to die for.

 Perfect for giving as teacher gifts, holiday gifts, and serving at picnics and potlucks alike, these truly are the BEST Almond Sugar Cookies ever.
 To add to the delicious experience these cookies provide, they are truly easy to make.
 I’ve included the full recipe at the bottom of the post.